sarvesh-codeprism/arch-linux-magic/README.md

 `
-Note: You must create two partitions, one for boot about 512MB and one for root
+Note: You must create two partitions, one for EFI about 512MB and one for root
 `

 <hr>